Summary Evaluators

 Certain metrics can only be defined at the experiment level rather than for individual runs of an experiment.

-For example, you may want to calculate the evaluation score of a classifier across all runs initiated from a dataset.
+For example, you may need to compute the evaluation score of a classifier across all runs derived from a dataset.

 This is referred to as summary_evaluators.